-McGarva stayed with Waisman Ross through the early 1960s as an associate; he remained in this position as this firm amalgamated in 1964 to form Waisman Ross-Blankstein Coop Gillmor Hanna – forerunner of Number Ten Architectural Group.
-By this point McGarva had specialized in hospital and shopping centre design.
+McGarva registered as an architect in 1960 and continued to work, as an associate, with Waisman Ross at its offices at 301-208 Edmonton Street through the early 1960s.
+He remained in the position as the firm amalgamated in 1964 to form Waisman Ross-Blankstein Coop Gillmor Hanna – forerunner of Number Ten Architectural Group.
+By this point McGarva had specialised in hospital and shopping centre design.
 Amongst other such projects in this respect, McGarva was associated with the design of the Westwood Shopping Centre (later Unicity Mall) on Portage Avenue in Assiniboia, completed in 1963.
 McGarva became a principal within the larger firm in 1969.
-McGarva was furthermore involved with Number Ten’s projects in Northern Canada, with the the Canadian Consulate in Islamabad, Pakistan (of 1971-73) and the Zambia Institute of Technology (1972-75).
-He also contributed specifically to the Churchill Townsite Redevelopment Project and the Air Canada Maintenance Complex of 1976-1977.
-Overall, McGarva has worked on different projects in every Western province, as well as Ontario.
+He was involved with Number Ten’s projects in Northern Canada, with the Canadian Consulate in Islamabad, Pakistan (1971-73) and the Zambia Institute of Technology (1972-75).
+He also contributed specifically to the Churchill Townsite Redevelopment Project and the Air Canada Maintenance Complex in 1976-1977.
+McGarva worked on different projects in every Western province, and in Ontario.